peteamiri/Tutorials/Cloud Computing/SalesForce/Learning Path/README.md

 - **Customer-Centric Approach**: Helps businesses focus on providing a better customer experience by understanding customer needs and preferences.

 Salesforce's flexibility, scalability, and comprehensive suite of tools make it a leading CRM solution across various industries, empowering businesses to streamline operations, drive growth, and build stronger customer relationships.

+### Module 2 Salesforce Basics

+let's delve into the fundamental aspects of Salesforce:

+### 1. **User Interface and Navigation:**
+- **Lightning Experience:** Salesforce's modern user interface designed for ease of use and productivity.
+- **Home Page:** Dashboard-like view showcasing relevant information, tasks, and reports.
+- **App Launcher:** Quick access to various Salesforce apps and tools.

+### 2. **Data Model:**
+- **Objects:** Represent different entities like leads, accounts, contacts, opportunities, and custom objects.
+- **Fields:** Attributes or characteristics of objects, like text fields, picklists, dates, etc.
+- **Records:** Instances of objects containing specific data.

+### 3. **Data Management:**
+- **Importing and Exporting Data:** Tools for importing data into Salesforce using CSV files or integrating with external systems.
+Export options for data backups or analysis.
+- **Data Deduplication:** Techniques and tools to identify and eliminate duplicate records.

+### 4. **User Setup and Security:**
+- **User Management:** Creating, modifying, and deactivating user accounts, assigning roles, profiles, and permissions.
+- **Role Hierarchy:** Defines data access levels based on user roles within the organization.
+- **Sharing Rules:** Configurations to share specific data with certain users or groups.

+### 5. **Customization:**
+- **Page Layouts:** Configuring the layout of Salesforce screens to display relevant fields and sections.
+- **Record Types:** Creating different sets of picklist values, page layouts, and business processes for different types of records.
+- **Workflow Rules:** Automating business processes by setting up rule criteria and corresponding actions.

+### 6. **Automation:**
+- **Process Builder:** Drag-and-drop tool to automate complex workflows without code.
+- **Flow Builder:** Visual workflow tool to create flows for automating business processes.

+### 7. **Reports and Dashboards:**
+- **Reports:** Building custom reports using various criteria and filters to analyze data.
+- **Dashboards:** Visual representations of data through charts, graphs, and tables for quick insights.

+### 8. **Mobile Access:**
+- **Salesforce Mobile App:** Accessing Salesforce data and functionalities on mobile devices for on-the-go productivity.

+### 9. **Collaboration and Chatter:**
+- **Chatter:** Internal collaboration tool for communication, sharing files, and updates within Salesforce.

+### 10. **Trailhead and Training Resources:**
+- **Trailhead:** Salesforce's free online learning platform with modules, projects, and trails for hands-on learning.
+- **Documentation and Community:** Access to Salesforce's extensive documentation, forums, and user community for support and learning resources.

+### 11. **AppExchange:**
+- Salesforce's marketplace offering a wide range of third-party apps and integrations to extend Salesforce's functionalities.

+Understanding these basics lays a strong foundation for utilizing Salesforce's capabilities.
+Users can create, manage, and analyze data, automate processes, and collaborate effectively within the platform.
+Continual exploration and practice are crucial for mastering Salesforce's vast potential.